https://www.pinterest.com/ 300k Followers 100k Followers

 Start where you're comfortable.
 A chemise, skirt, and quality corset belt creates an instant recognizable renaissance look for women.
 For men, a poet shirt, wide leather belt, and boots form an effective foundation.
 Leather accessories like cuffs and pouches add authenticity to any costume.

 The most important thing is to enjoy the experience.
-Dress in whatever way lets you have fun: whether that's elaborate noble or simple peasant, historical accuracy or fantasy creation.
+Dress in whatever way lets you've fun: whether that's elaborate noble or simple peasant, historical accuracy or fantasy creation.
 The faire welcomes all.

 Huzzah!